History of slavery in the Muslim world: Slavery in the Seljuk and Ottoman Empires

-Slavery in Sultanates of Southeast Asia
+Slavery in the sultanates of Southeast Asia

 In the East Indies, slavery was common until the end of the 19th century.
-The slave trade was centered on the Muslim Sultanates in the Sulu Sea: the Sultanate of Sulu, the Sultanate of Maguindanao, and the Confederation of Sultanates in Lanao (the modern Moro people).
+The slave trade was centered on the Muslim sultanates in the Sulu Sea: the Sultanate of Sulu, the Sultanate of Maguindanao, and the Confederation of Sultanates in Lanao (the modern Moro people).
 Also the Aceh Sultanate on Sumatra took part in the slave trade.
 The economies of these sultanates relied heavily on the slave trade.

 It is estimated that from 1770 to 1870, around 200,000 to 300,000 people were enslaved by Iranun and Banguingui slavers.
 These were taken by piracy from passing ships as well as coastal raids on settlements as far as the Malacca Strait, Java, the southern coast of China and the islands beyond the Makassar Strait.
 Most of the slaves were Tagalogs, Visayans, and "Malays" (including Bugis, Mandarese, Iban, and Makassar).
 There were also occasional European and Chinese captives who were usually ransomed off through Tausug intermediaries of the Sulu Sultanate.

 The scale of this activity was so massive that the word for "pirate" in Malay became Lanun, an exonym of the Iranun people.
 Male captives of the Iranun and the Banguingui were treated brutally, even fellow Muslim captives were not spared.
 They were usually forced to serve as galley slaves on the lanong and garay warships of their captors.
 Within a year of capture, most of the captives of the Iranun and Banguingui would be bartered off in Jolo usually for rice, opium, bolts of cloth, iron bars, brassware, and weapons.
 The buyers were usually Tausug datu from the Sultanate of Sulu who had preferential treatment, but buyers also included European (Dutch and Portuguese) and Chinese traders as well as Visayan pirates (renegados).

 The economy of the Sulu sultanates was largely based on slaves and the slave trade.
 Slaves were the primary indicators of wealth and status, and they were the source of labor for the farms, fisheries, and workshops of the sultanates.
 While personal slaves were rarely sold, slave traders trafficked extensively in slaves purchased from the Iranun and Banguingui slave markets.
 By the 1850s, slaves constituted 50% or more of the population of the Sulu archipelago.

 Chattel slaves, known as banyaga, bisaya, ipun, or ammas were distinguished from the traditional debt bondsmen (the kiapangdilihan, known as alipin elsewhere in the Philippines).
 The bondsmen were natives enslaved to pay off debt or crime.
 They were slaves only in terms of their temporary service requirement to their master, but retained most of the rights of the freemen, including protection from physical harm and the fact that they could not be sold.
 The banyaga, on the other hand, had little to no rights.